Matt Mahan: Professional career

 In 2008, Mahan joined a tech startup led by Sean Parker and Joe Green.
-Together, they formed Causes, an early Facebook application focused on grassroots and public engagement that helped raise money for nonprofit organizations.
+Together, they formed Causes, a for-profit civic technology Facebook application.
 Mahan became CEO and president of Causes in 2013.

 In 2014, Mahan launched Brigade with investments from Parker, Ron Conway, Marc Benioff, and others.
 Brigade was created as a social medium for civic engagement.
-In 2019, Brigade was acqui-hired by Pinterest and its technology was purchased by Countable.
+In 2019, Brigade was acquired by Pinterest and its technology was purchased by Countable.

-Electoral career
+Political career

+San Jose City Council

-In early 2020, Mahan entered the San Jose City Council District 10 race.
-He won with 58% of the vote, and in January 2021, was sworn in as the District 10 Council member for the city of San Jose.
+In early 2020, Mahan entered the San Jose City Council District 10 race and was endorsed by Santa Clara county assessor Larry Stone, then-mayor Sam Liccardo, then-vice mayor Chappie Jones, and city council members Lan Diep and Pam Foley.
+The Business San Jose Chamber Political Action Committee also endorsed him, saying they supported Mahan's plan to spend tax dollars appropriately and reduce tax burdens to encourage business growth in the city and wanted a transparent government.
+He won the seat with 58% of the vote, succeeding term-limited incumbent Johnny Khamis and took office in January 2021.
+He was elected for a four-year term.
+Arjun Batra was appointed to fill his vacated seat in 2023, after Mahan was elected mayor.

+Mayor of San Jose

+Campaigns

-In September 2021, Mahan became a candidate for Mayor of San Jose, focusing on a platform of accountability in government.
+In September 2021, Mahan became a candidate for mayor of San Jose.
 He proposed an accountability dashboard which would track progress on issues like crime and homelessness.
-He also pledged to end the current system of automatic raises for politicians and city department heads unless progress is shown.
+He pledged to end automatic raises for politicians and city department heads unless progress is shown.
+Mahan received the endorsement of three former mayors of the city, including Liccardo, who stated that he liked Mahan's commonsense and realistic solutions and disliked Cindy Chavez's campaign of fear politics.

 In November 2022, he was elected mayor of San Jose, defeating Santa Clara County supervisor Cindy Chavez.
-The term is two years and he will be up for re-election in 2024.
+That same year, San Jose passed Measure B, which would align mayoral elections with presidential elections.
+As a result, Mahan's term would be two years, rather than the standard four-year term.

+He was re-elected in 2024 with marginal opposition, defeating minor candidate Tyrone Wade with 86.6% of the vote.
+He was elected for a four-year term.

+Tenure

-He opposed an August 2023 deal with San Jose's municipal unions that raised employee wages and increased paid parental leave, arguing that the increased cost would lead to a budget deficit and force the city to cut services.
+Mahan opposed an August 2023 deal with San Jose's municipal unions that raised employee wages and increased paid parental leave, arguing that the increased cost would lead to a budget deficit and force the city to cut services.
 The deal did not require his approval to go into effect.

-Campaign and election
+Between January and May 2026, Mahan missed seven of 19 city council meetings while campaigning for governor.
+The absences occurred as the city worked to close a projected $50 million budget deficit.